Escobar hits 30th HR, Diamondbacks rout Dodgers 11-5

-PHOENIX (AP) — Eduardo Escobar hit his 30th home run, Wilmer Flores had three hits and three RBIs and the Arizona Diamondbacks defeated Hyun-Jin Ryu for the first time in four tries this season in an 11-5 victory over the Los Angeles Dodgers on Thursday night.
+PHOENIX (AP) — Eduardo Escobar joined an elite class Thursday, and Arizona knocked around one of the top pitchers in the National League.

-Escobar’s three-run homer in the sixth inning gave Arizona a 10-4 lead and made him the fourth switch-hitter in major league history with at least 30 homers, 20 doubles and 10 triples in the same season.
-He has 24 doubles and 10 triples.
+Escobar became the fourth switch-hitter in major league history with at least 30 homers, 20 doubles and 10 triples in the same season when his three-run homer in the sixth inning highlighted the Diamondbacks’ 11-5 rout of the Los Angeles Dodgers and nemesis Hyun-Jin Ryu.

+“You’re putting him in company of some of the all-time great switch-hitters, one in particular by the name of Mickey Mantle,” Arizona manager Torey Lovullo said.

+“When you are getting mentioned in the same breath as Mickey Mantle, you know you are doing something pretty darn good.”

+Escobar joined Mantle, Rip Collins and Jimmy Rollins in the 30-20-10 group.

-Nick Ahmed had two hits and two RBIs, and Adam Jones had a two-run double as Arizona scored seven runs in the third and fourth innings off Ryu, who tied season highs in runs and hits allowed 10).
+Wilmer Flores had three hits and three RBIs, Nick Ahmed had two hits and two RBIs and Adam Jones had a two-run double as Arizona overcame a 3-0 deficit by scoring seven runs in the third and fourth innings off top Cy Young candidate Ryu, who tied season highs in runs and hits allowed (10).

-The Diamondbacks knocked Ryu out with five consecutive hits with two out in a three-run fifth.
+The Diamondbacks knocked Ryu out with five consecutive hits with two out in a three-run fifth after the Dodgers.

+“Compared to the first three innings, they seemed to be swinging the bat different and thinking about contact as compared to something big,” Ryu said through a translator.

-Ryu (12-5) had won his previous three starts against Arizona this season while giving up one run in 20 innings, an 0.45 ERA.
+Ryu (12-5) had won his previous three starts against Arizona this season while giving up one run in 20 innings.
 He has given up 18 runs in his last 14 2/3 innings over three starts, pushing his league-leading ERA to 2.35, the first time it has been over 2.00 since May 12.

+“Come-from-behind wins are fun, especially against a good team like that,” Ahmed said.
+“Their best pitcher on the mound, the best pitcher in the National League.
+We fight and claw and figure out a way to score a lot of runs and beat him.

+“We used the whole field.
+He is not a guy who throws a lot of fastballs right down the middle.
+He mixes a lot and hits his corners.
+We hit all different kinds of pitches.”

 Justin Turner homered, doubled and had three RBIs and Joc Pederson had two hits and scored twice for the Dodgers, who had won six of nine.
 The Dodgers’ magic number to clinch their seventh straight NL West title remained at nine.